-So much of what you’ll find at the Denman Island Christmas Craft Fair comes from the earth: clay becomes pottery; silver and stone become jewelry; willow branches become baskets.
+So much of what you’ll find at the Denman Island Christmas Craft Fair comes from the earth: pottery made from clay, jewelry made from metal and stone, and baskets made from willow branches, for instance.

 “My work these days is becoming more hopeful.
 I’m fascinated with beginnings, with seeds, with the way fresh things grow out of decay, with the idea of creatures waking up and coming to life,” she says.
 Her collages feature images of flowers blossoming, people embracing, and hands touching.
 Even when the subject is dark, her work is visually beautiful, with deep colours, flowing lines, and rich, evocative imagery.